groupon/nakala/README.md

       # file_name here is actually a file stem: This collection analyzer produces three files:
       #    filestem.model  : the svm model
       #    filestem.range  : value range file for scaling new data
-      #    filestem.labels : list of labels in the training data for labeling new data
+      #    filestem.recommendations : list of recommendations in the training data for labeling new data
       file_name: /home/jdoe/model
 ```